xabbu42/Master/arbeit.md

 \End{definition}

-Notice that with this expansion, $□$ occurrences of the same family no longer are always part of the same subformula $□C$ and therefor lemma
+Notice that with this expansion, $□$ occurrences of the same family no longer are always part of the same subformula $□C$ and therefore lemma
-\ref{trans} no longer holds.^[TODO make sure] Also similar to the (Cut) rule, correspondence is expanded to relate negative and positive occurrences of $□$ symbols.
+\ref{trans} no longer holds.
+Also similar to the (Cut) rule, correspondence is expanded to relate negative and positive occurrences of $□$ symbols as $A$ is used with different polarities in the two premises.

 With the following lemmas and theorems we will establish a constructive proof for $\Gs + (□\Cut) ⊢ Γ ⊃ Δ ⇒ \Gs + (\Cut) ⊢ Γ ⊃ Δ ⇒